Lambada: Carimbó

-Also known as the forbidden dance, from the time that Brazil was a Portuguese colony, Carimbó was a common dance in the northern part of the country.
+From the time that Brazil was a Portuguese colony, Carimbó was a common dance in the northern part of the country.
 Carimbó was a loose and very sensual dance which involved many spins by the female dancer, who typically wore a rounded skirt.
 The music was mainly to the beat of drums made of trunks of wood, thinned by fire.

-Carimbó involved only side to side movements and many spins and hip movement, which became the basis of the lambada.
+Carimbó involved only side to side movements and many spins and hip movement, which has influenced lambada movements.

 Etymology

 After a while, a local radio station from Belém (Pará's capital city) started to call this new type of music "the strong-beated rhythm" and "the rhythms of lambada".
 The term "lambada" had a strong appeal and began to be associated with the new emerging face of an old dancing style.

 The word lambada means "strong slap" or "hit" in Portuguese.
 However, as a dance form, lambada is of obscure etymology.
 In Portuguese it may refer to the wave-like motion of a whip.
 This flowing wave motion is reproduced by the dancers' bodies, and is one of the main elements that distinguish Lambada from other Latin dances.